HermitDreams/FFR-Spellcrafting/README.md

 # Final Fantasy Randomizer: Spellbinder
 This program is to be used by mIRC, in tandem with FFHackster2017 and Final Fantasy Randomizer.
 Designed by Linkshot, 2018-2022.
+### NOTE
+This is currently incompatible with Final Fantasy Randomizer, as it does not ensure the New Consumables logic will pass.

 # 1. Setup
 Put whole repository in mIRC's scripts folder, located in your AppData -> Roaming